 Example 1: Basic Success Response (200 OK)

-Simply returning queried data encapsulated in a standard response.
+Returning a retrieved entity or DTO encapsulated in a standard response.

-public RestResponse getUser(@NonNull Translet translet) {
+public RestResponse getUser(String userId) {

 User user = userService.getUserById(userId);